hyperfield/ai-file-sorter/README.md

 4. An internet connection is only required while this option is selected.

 > The app no longer embeds a bundled key; you always provide your own OpenAI key.

 ---

+## Using your Gemini API key

+Prefer Google's models?
+Use your own Gemini API key:

+1. Visit **https://aistudio.google.com** and sign in with your Google account.
+2. In the left navigation, open **API keys** (or **Get API key**) and click **Create API key**.
+Choose *Create API key in new project* (or select an existing project) and copy the generated key.
+3. In the app, open **Settings -> Select LLM**, choose **Gemini (Google AI Studio API key)**, paste your key, and enter the Gemini model you want (for example `gemini-2.5-flash-lite`, `gemini-2.5-flash`, or `gemini-2.5-pro`).
+4. Click **OK**.
+The key is stored locally in your AI File Sorter config and reused for future runs.
+Clear the field to remove it.

+> AI Studio keys can be used on the free tier until you hit Google’s limits; higher quotas or enterprise use require billing via Google Cloud.
+> The app calls the Gemini `v1` `generateContent` endpoint; use model IDs from `https://generativelanguage.googleapis.com/v1/models?key=YOUR_KEY`.
+You can enter them with or without the leading `models/` prefix.

+---